Crude oil pipes at SPR Bryan Mound site near Freeport, TX.

 The Strategic Petroleum Reserve (SPR) is the world's largest supply of emergency crude oil.
 The federally-owned oil stocks are stored in huge underground salt caverns along the coastline of the Gulf of Mexico.

 Decisions to withdraw crude oil from the SPR are made by the President under the authorities of the Energy Policy and Conservation Act.
 In the event of an energy emergency, SPR oil would be distributed by competitive sale.
-The SPR's formidable size (capacity of 713.5 million barrels) makes it a significant deterrent to oil import cutoffs and a key tool of foreign policy.
+The SPR's formidable size (design capacity of 714 million barrels) makes it a significant deterrent to oil import cutoffs and a key tool of foreign policy.

 The SPR has been used under these circumstances only three times, most recently in June 2011 when the President directed a sale of 30 million barrels of crude oil to offset disruptions in supply due to Middle East unrest.
 The United States acted in coordination with its partners in the International Energy Agency (IEA).
 IEA countries released all together a total of 60 million barrels of petroleum.

 Authority for limited releases in the form of time exchanges also exists and has been used on several occasions.

 The need for a national oil storage reserve has been recognized for at least five decades.

 Secretary of the Interior Harold Ickes advocated the stockpiling of emergency crude oil in 1944.
 President Truman's Minerals Policy Commission proposed a strategic oil supply in 1952.
 President Eisenhower suggested an oil reserve after the 1956 Suez Crisis.
 The Cabinet Task Force on Oil Import Control recommended a similar reserve in 1970.